diethardsteiner/diethardsteiner.github.io/_posts/2014-10-12-Mondrian-Semi-Additive-Measures-Workaround.md

 This looks like a very simple workaround and should help solving quite a lot of scenarios.

+## Making Calculated Measure work across multiple Date Dimension Hierarchies

-Ok, are you up to the next challenge?
+Ok, one problem solved, are you up to the next challenge?
 With one hiearchy only in the date dimensions things are fairly straight forward.
 But what happens if we add a new hierarchy for the week?

 ```
 <Dimension name="Date" type="TimeDimension" visible="true" highCardinality="false">